yhbe/Blog-Client/README.md

 # Introduction
-This is the client-side repository for the Blog project, which is part of [The Odin Project's NodeJS curriculum](https://www.theodinproject.com/lessons/nodejs-blog-api).
+This is the client-side repository for the Blog project.
 The project aims to build a restful API that can be used to build a blog client and a blog CMS.
 The project was built with the MERN stack (MongoDB, Express, ReactJS, and NodeJS).

 # My Blog (Client)